Kickstart – A cost effective opportunity to drive positive change

 About the Speakers:

-At pro-manchester, Sam has been an integral part of its growth from a small, effective membership network to a sophisticated business development organisation.
+Sam has been at pro-manchester for 17 years and has been an integral part of its growth.
 A firm part of the Manchester business community, Sam is a familiar face to most, constantly and efficiently working to bring businesses together in the city region.

 Sam also sits on the board of trustees for Forever Manchester, a charity that supports community activity across Greater Manchester.
-As well as this, Sam also sits on the City of Trees Executive Advisory Group and the Greater Manchester Organisational Representatives Group.
-More recently, Sam has become the Regional Deputy Chair of TheCityUK, where she helps to engage on a regional level on behalf of individuals in the financial and professional services industries.
+As well as this, Sam also sits on the Greater Manchester Economic Resilience Board, the Greater Manchester Organisational Representatives Group, the Manchester Business Sounding Board, the Bee Net Zero Advisory Board and the Manchester tech hub Board.
+In 2019 Sam also became the Regional Deputy Chair of TheCityUK, where she helps to engage the national body on a regional level on behalf of individuals in the financial and professional services industries.

 Ian Kerr, Operations Director at the Growth Company.
 Educated in Manchester, Ian moved to study History and Economics in Sheffield before returning across the Pennines to begin a career in economic development in Greater Manchester.
 He has worked in a number of roles dedicated to driving economic growth, including positions at The Manchester Chamber of Commerce, the Urban Regeneration Company, New East Manchester and as Policy Director, New Economy, where he was responsible for the production of the Manchester City Region Development Programme.
 Ian has worked as Operations Director within The Growth Company for 15 years, delivering a significant number of high profile welfare to work and skills programmes including Kickstart.